 Glasgow is a perfect city to visit if you're a lover of whisky, distilleries, and breweries - the city even has a "Brewery Triangle" that takes both established and newer brands on the scene.
 Here's a look at what you can expect:

-The world famous Tennent's is brewed in the city's east end, very close to the city centre.
-Visit Wellpark Brewery and experience their brand new immersive visitor centre, before setting off on a tour to take in 450 years of brewing tradition, and the fascinating development and local love for the Tennent's brand over the years.
+The world famous Tennent's is brewed in the East of the city, very close to the city centre.
+Visit Wellpark Brewery and experience their brand new immersive visitor centre, before setting off on a tour to take in 450 years of brewing tradition.
+The tour provides fascinating insight into the development and local love for the Tennent's brand over the years.
 And, of course, you'll receive a nice refreshing pint of Tennent's at the end too!

 Based in the famous Templeton Building on Glasgow Green, WEST Brewery has established itself as one of the city's great pubs and most recently won Scotland's Pub of the Year at the Pub & Bar Awards in 2016!
 Tours of the brewery take place at the weekend and cover the obligatory tasting session too.
 All of their beers are brewed strictly in accordance with the 1516 Reinheitsgebot, the ancient German Purity Law.